Quantum and classical approaches in statistical physics: some basic inequalities: Introduction

-The game under consideration can be characterized by the words: \\``Classical thermodynamics has solved the problem of the competition between the randomness and organization for equilibrium processes."
-(I.~Prigogine \cite{Pr}).
-Here, the free energy F and the mean energy E represent organisation, the entropy S represents randomness.

-3. In the second part of the paper, we study the quasi-classical limits, which is an actively developed domain of research (see some recent references in \cite{BaK, Cor0, Cor, Zw}).
-We consider the following cases.
+3. In the second part of the paper, we study the semiclassical limits, which is an actively developed domain of research (see some recent references in \cite{BaK, Cor0, Cor, Zw}).
+We consider the following four cases.

 Here, $\omega$ is the frequency of the oscillator and $N$ is the degree of freedom of a system.
-Usually, the cases 1--3 are investigated by semiclassical analysis \cite{Mar} and microlocal analysis \cite{Land}, and the case 4 involves the methods of $C^*$-algebras \cite{Land, Sew}.
+Usually, the cases 1-3 are investigated by semiclassical analysis \cite{Mar} and micro-local analysis \cite{Land}, and the case 4 involves the methods of $C^*$-algebras \cite{Land, Sew}.
 Our method is based on the fact that we know the eigenvalues of the corresponding boundary problems.
-This knowledge allows us to study all the cases 1--4 from one point of view and obtain the corresponding explicit formulas.
+This knowledge allows us to study all the cases 1--4 from one point of view and obtain the corresponding explicit formulas. \begin{Rk} The semiclassical approach in quantum mechanics deals usually with the case $\hbar{\to}0$ (see \cite{LL1}).
+The first works dedicated to the semiclassical approach were written by A. Einstein $($\cite{Ein}, case $\omega{\to}0)$ and by M. Planck $($\cite{Pl}, case $T{\to}\infty)$. \end{Rk}

-4. As mentioned above, the free energy (classical and quantum cases, respectively) is considered in sections 2 and 3.
+4. As mentioned above, the free energy (in classical mechanics and quantum mechanics, respectively) is considered in sections 2 and 3.
 In section 4, we consider in detail two simple but important examples: one-dimensional potential well and one-dimensional harmonic oscillator.
 These two examples differ greatly.
-However, they also have some common properties.
-In particular, the following inequalities are fulfilled in both examples (for all $T$ and for $h>0$).
+However, they have also some common properties.
+In particular, the following inequalities are fulfilled in both examples (for all $T$ and for $\hbar>0$).
 The $N$-dimensional potential well in the domain

 is studied in section 5.
 We introduce the corresponding boundary value problem